rakshita0299/MEDI-SYNC-via-Tonk/README.md

 ## 📌 Overview

 This project consists of **three mini-applications** built using the **Tonk** platform, designed to enhance communication and collaboration in the **medical field**.
-The apps streamline interactions between **doctors, patients, and medical laboratories**, while integrating **AI-powered features** for medical image analysis and automated report generation.
+The apps streamline interactions between **doctors, patients, and medical laboratory**, while integrating **AI-powered features** for medical image analysis and automated report generation.

 ## 🧠 Features